FlyingFathead/catgit/README.md

 # catgit

-_A Python cli tool to dump out a git project in a `cat`-esque way or to pass it along into a text editor in one file_
+**_`catgit` is a Python-based cli tool to dump out an entire directory structure or a git project in a `cat`-esque way or to pass it along into a text editor into a single file_**

-`catgit` is a Python CLI tool designed to display the contents of a Git project in a consolidated, readable format directly in your terminal or through a specified text editor.
+`catgit` is intended to display the contents of a Git project in a consolidated, readable format directly in your terminal or through a specified text editor.
 It provides a quick overview of the project's structure, including ignored files based on your `.gitignore` settings, and can output all readable files sequentially.

-`catgit` also supports directly dumping out the entire project straight into your favorite text editor, i.e. to be passed along to a LLM assistant or such with the `--editor` flag.
+`catgit` supports direct dumps of an entire project's contents straight into your favorite text editor, i.e. to be passed along to a LLM assistant or such with the `--editor` flag.
 It can also be used to get the structural view of regular directories and their file contents, even if they're not Git repositories.

+`catgit` has its own `.catgitignore` ignore lists and `.catgitinclude` include lists, both work the same way as `.gitignore` does.
+You can use `.catgitignore` to ignore files that you don't want to be included in your project directory tree dump, or `.catgitinclude` (with the `--includedonly` command line flag) to only include the files listed in the include file.

 ## Features